lesliefinlayson/Election_Analysis/README.md

 ## Project and Purpose Overview
 Determining the winner of any US election is a large task.
 Information that is collected and evaluated include:

+  •	i to lo
+  •	i to lo

 •	Total votes cast in the election
 •	Total votes for each candidate
 •	Percentage of the total vote each candidate received